 The LAPE Seminar Series also introduces students and researchers to a wide variety of scholars and research methodologies from the political economy field.
 Everybody is welcome and encourage to attend.

-Our seminar series usually meet at 5:30 pm at 51 Gordon Square, London
+Our seminar series usually meet at 51 Gordon Square, London

 March 9, 2017 – Gustavo Flores-Macias (Cornell): Building the Modern State in Developing Countries: Understanding the Relationship between Security and Taxes with Evidence from Mexico